subelf/Spp2Pgs/Readme.md

 # Spp2Pgs
 Convert general subtitle to HDMV PG stream.
 In other word, convert .ass file to a .sup file.

-The project generating a command line application and a CLR dll file.
+The project generates a command line application and a CLR dll file.
 Core of them is a static library, libspp2pgs.

 An external dll, xy-VSSppf, is introduced to dealing with subtitle files.
 It's based on a forked version of xy-VSFilter, rendering and providing subtitles in a more easy way.